alfaradi/portfolio/README.md

 What I have done:
 - Collected minimum wage data for each province from various sources, ranging from official government websites to governor's decrees.
 - Aggregated and cleaned all the data collected using Excel.
 And matched the data to the shapefile of the Java island regencies/cities.
 Here's the <a href="https://github.com/alfaradi/portfolio/blob/main/UMK_Pulau_Jawa_Excel-Tableau/UMK_Pulau_Jawa_Dataset.xlsx"> Excel File. </a>
-- Creating an interactive dashboard using Tableau to make it easier to understand the data and gain insights.
+- Created an interactive dashboard using Tableau to make it easier to understand the data and gain insights.
 Here's the link to  <a href="https://public.tableau.com/app/profile/alfaradi.krisna.ocsyta/viz/UpahMinimumKabupatenKotadiPulauJawa2018-2023/Dashboard1"> The Dashboard in My Tableau Public </a>